bozelosp/remod/README.md

 ## Features

-- Parse SWC files and compute branch counts, branch order distributions, path and total lengths, surface areas and Sholl measurements.
+- Parse SWC files and compute forkpoint counts, branch order distributions, path and total lengths, surface areas and Sholl measurements.
 - Automatically store aggregated statistics in `downloads/statistics/`.
 - Remodel morphologies via `remod_cli.py edit` to remove, shrink, extend, branch or scale dendrites.
 Dendrites can be chosen manually or randomly and radii can be adjusted.
 - Node indices are renumbered automatically after editing.
 - Visualise original and modified trees with `neuron_export.py` or overlay plots from `overlay_graph.py`.
 - Generate summary graphs with `plot_statistics.py` and combine results from multiple runs using `merge_statistics.py`.

 ## Installation